jvelilla/ReactWebPackEWF/Readme.md

 root.render(<App/>) //(2)
 ```

-As you can see we have modified our `index.js` file to use our component App, in the point (1) we import the component App with
+As you can see, we have modified our `index.js` file to use our component App, point (1), import the component App with

 `import App from "./App"`

-And then when we call the render method in point (2) we call our React component.
+And then, when we call the render method in point (2) we call our React component.

 `root.render(<App/>)`